SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Canonical equvalency is a subset of compatibility. two unicode characters are canonically equivalent if they display the same and have the same meaning.
 Unicode normalization takes two texts that are canonically equivalent or compatible and reduces them to the same sequence of codepoints.

+#### directionality

+In unicode, strongly typed characters have an associated direction (LTR or RTL) In unicode, characters are strongly typed, or are neutral/weak.
+The unicode-bidi algorithm produces directional runs of sequences of characters of contiguous characters with same directionality. neutral characters become part of the same directional run between two strongly typed characters of the same direction.
+In unicode, characters like punctuation, spaces and numbers are weak. neutral characters between two strongly typed characters of opposite directions become part of the directional run become part of the run in the inline base direction.
+<bdo> is for the cases in which you don't want the bidirectional algorithm to anything at all, e.g. if you want to show the order of characters in memory.
+<bdi> is for wrapping text whose directionality you can't predict, but which you don't want to absorb neutral characters on other sides.
+If one knows the directionality in advance, one doesn't need <bdi> to isolate an element from the bidi algorithm all, one can just add a span or whater with a dir attribute to force the directionality and isolate at the same time.

 #### encodings